SPEAKING BUSINESS IN 2021

 COVID-19 has left a lasting impact on the speaking business.
 Accelerating the shift to a digital business model and adding emphasis to growing your digital footprint.

-As a Multimedia producer & Strategist we have had the opportunity to witness some of the best practices first hand when it comes to building a speaking business from scratch.
-We know first hand how far a good peace of footage can stretch!
+As Multimedia producer & Strategist we have had the opportunity to witness some of the best practices firsthand when it comes to building a speaking business from scratch.
+We know exactly how far a good piece of footage can stretch!

 The great thing about problems is that they all have solutions!
 Content is the great equalizer.
-Successfully developing content and distributing it will check off every dot you need and then some.
+Successfully developing content and distributing it will check off every box you need and then some.

 Media becomes mass media once it reproduced in quantity, and mass media is what is going to help you stand out from the pack!
 Why not take a version of your signature talk and retool the content into short digital pieces?

 Whether you speak at conferences, retreats, host workshops, give keynotes, speak to schools, do sales training, coaching, consulting, etc. You need to be out in front of your people consistently.
 Some type of daily content is recommend for the fastest growth.